 Fields which are populated by the Rich text editor form control may contain HTML tags and relative links.
 To ensure that the content is displayed correctly, use one of the following methods in your views:

-- Html.Raw method disables the HTML encoding for the values.
+- The standard Html.Raw method, which disables HTML encoding for the values.

 @Html.Raw(Model.<Rich text field content>) @Html.Kentico().ResolveUrls(Model.<Rich text field content>)

 Accessing page metadata

 Page metadata are stored the same way as page fields data (in the TreeNode object), but are not provided in the generated classes.
 This means that you need to use the TreeNode.TryGetValue method to access page metadata.

 All the metadata fields you can access are defined in the CMS_Document database table.